 Water to the airport, including fire hydrants, is supplied by the College Utilities Corporation.
-The system is fed by 12-inch water mains connected to a 100,000-gallon airport reservoir and a 1-million-gallon reservoir located on Chena Ridge.
+The system is fed by 12-inch water mains connected to a 100,000-gallon airport reservoir and a 1-million gallon reservoir located on Chena Ridge.

-In addition to standard outdoor hydrants, fire apparatus may be filled in the fire station by two floor hydrants.
+In addition to standard outdoor hydrants, fire apparatus may be filled in the fire station by one low-flow and one high-flow floor hydrant.
 The water capacity for the airport, including fire apparatus and reservoirs is approximately 1,125,000 gallons.